-&lt;sup>25As noted above, as "investors," the report assume institutional investors.
+&lt;sup>25As noted above, as "investors," this Code assumes institutional investors.
 Since there are various entities among institutional investors such as asset owners and asset managers, they are expected to respond to the recommendations in accordance with their characteristics.
 As providers of funds, the recommendations can serve as reference also for providers of loans.